Introduction to Share Classes

 Explanation

-A company may issue different classes of shares carrying different characteristics.
+A company may issue different classes of shares carrying other characteristics.
 These characteristics include voting rights, privileges, as well as restrictions.
-The two common types include Class A and Class B. All the shares that are issued in a particular class would have similar rights and privileges.
+The two common types include Class A and Class B. All shares issued in a particular class would have similar rights and privileges.
 A company issues shares of different classes if it wishes to restrict the control to a limited set of shareholders.

 Example